prof3ssorSt3v3/mad9034/docs/modules/week4/README.md

 # Week 4: Validation

-::: warning Required Preparation
+::: warning Preparation Required

-Please ensure that you prepare for each week's lessons by thoroughly reviewing the weeks module prior to the start of class.
-This preparation is essential to ensure you are fully informed and ready to actively engage in the upcoming topics and discussions.
-Your active participation and success in the course depend on meeting this requirement diligently.
+To maximize your engagement and success in the course, it is crucial to thoroughly review the weekly module before each class.
+Your active participation depends on diligently meeting this preparation requirement, ensuring you are fully informed and ready to contribute to discussions and activities.
 :::

 ## Learning Objectives

+By the end of this week, students will:

-- Have a deeper understanding of the role of user testing and iterating in the UXD process
+- Gain a deeper understanding of the role of user testing and iteration in the UXD process.
-- Have learned and practiced some testing and iterating skills, using appropriate tools
+- Learn and practice essential testing and iterating skills using appropriate tools.
-- Be introduced to the major project for the term
+- Get introduced to the major project for the term.

 ## Slides